Through the town of Napier

 With an old world charm, a countryside town like Napier is worth exploring; welcoming you in with rolling wheat fields mixed with a quirky living style and heaps of history.

-Yet it’s evident that the wheat fields along the R316 is the heart and soul of Napier; 169km away from Cape Town, shy that I had no idea that this town was so close to home.
+Yet it’s evident that the wheat fields along the R316 are the heart and soul of Napier; 169km away from Cape Town, shy that I had no idea that this town was so close to home.

 With the weather quite gloomy, we greedily gulped down the fresh air; taking our infamous picture stating we here to explore.